BridgesLab/CushingAcromegalyStudy/scripts/deseq_analysis_outlier_of_htseq.md

-The counts tables were generated previously using the **filtered_counts_table.Rmd** script.
+The counts tables were generated previously using HTseq and a shell script.
 It removes the outlier data point from the analysis, which was patient **29**.
 This script requires a transcript counts table.
 There is also a sample mapping file called **patient_sample_mapping.csv** which links the diagnosis the the samples.
-This file was most recently processed on ``Thu Jan 16 04:04:04 2014``.
+This file was most recently processed on ``Fri Jan 17 11:46:27 2014``.

 ```
-## Warning: package 'DESeq' was built under R version 3.0.2
-## Warning: package 'BiocGenerics' was built under R version 3.0.2
-## Warning: package 'Biobase' was built under R version 3.0.2
-## Warning: package 'knitcitations' was built under R version 3.0.2
 ## Warning: no date field in DESCRIPTION file of package 'BiocGenerics'
 ```